ArronP/LifeProjects/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

 * This folder consists of Arron Mathew Pontbriands' projects.
 These projects are not to be publicly released unless the programmer says it to be.
-* Version 1.0
+* Version 1.01
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###

 * Projects will be in Java, C++, or webdev langauges.
 Just find your favorite IDE and play away!
 * All projects have their own dedicated folders and README.
 Perfect preperation leads to perfect release!
 Don't screw up the file system and it's all good.
-* LibreOffice for SQL reads, Brackets for webDev, IntelliJ for Java.
+* LibreOffice for SQL reads, Brackets for webDev, IntelliJ for Java, VS 2017 for c++.
 * Database configuration
 * See Arron Mathew Pontbriand